The Energy and Resources Institute: History

 The origins of TERI lie in Mithapur, a remote town in Gujarat, where a TATA engineer, Darbari Seth, was concerned about the enormous quantities of energy his factory spent on desalination.
 He proposed the idea of a research institute to tackle the depletion of natural resources and energy scarcity.
 J. R. D. Tata, chairman of the TATA Group, liked the idea and accepted the proposal.
 TERI was set up with a modest corpus of 35 million rupees.
 On the invitation of the then Prime Minister Indira Gandhi, TERI was registered in Delhi in 1974 as the Tata Energy Research Institute.

 Locations

 TERI initially began its operations in the Bombay House, Mumbai, headquarters of Tata.
 In 1984, it moved to Delhi where it continued to operate out on the rented premises (which included the India International Centre) for almost a decade.
-In 1993, the organization set up its permanent base in Darbari Seth Block, named after its founder, in the India Habitat Centre complex located at Lodhi Road, New Delhi.
+In 1993, the organization set up its permanent base in Darbari Seth Block, named after its founder, in the India Habitat Centre complex located at Lodi Road, New Delhi.
 Today TERI has a global presence with many centres in India and abroad.